 Here the word anything refers to anything pertaining to Paul's apostolic ministry.
 Alternate translation: "to claim that anything we have done in ministry comes from our own efforts" (See: Assumed Knowledge and Implicit Information)

-our competence {is} from God (ULT) it is God who gives us all we need to serve him (UST)
+5 Not that we are competent from ourselves to consider anything as from ourselves.
+Instead, our competence {is} from God, our competence (is) from God (ULT) it is God who gives us all we need to serve him (UST)